 • Personal filmmaker engagement, Q&As, genuine conversations

-• Thoughtfully selected screening locations across Montreal
+• Thoughtfully selected the best screening locations across Montreal

 • Festival content in French, English, and Korean